EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

     with Session(engine) as session:
         yield session
 ````

-Run the helper once so the database file exists (run from the project root):
+Run the helper once so the database file exists (run from the project root).
+If you call this before creating the initial Alembic revision, delete `data/movies.db` before `alembic revision --autogenerate` so the migration emits the table:
 ```bash
 uv run python - <<'PY'
 from movie_service.app.database import init_db